Indonesia: Education

-Indonesia has one of the largest education systems in the world, with over 50 million students, 4 million teachers, and more than 250,000 schools spanning the archipelago.
-Overseen by the Ministry of Primary and Secondary Education, the Ministry of Higher Education, Science, and Technology and the Ministry of Religious Affairs for Islamic schools, the system follows a 6-3-3-4 structure: six years of elementary school, three years each of junior and senior secondary school, and four years of tertiary education.
-While the literacy rate is high (96%), it is lower in rural and remote areas.
-Enrolment rates vary across educational levels, with near-universal enrolment in primary education (97.9%), but drop to 81.7% and 64.2% in lower and upper secondary education and around 42.6% for tertiary education.
+Indonesia's education system includes more than 50 million students and over 250,000 schools.
+It is managed across ministries responsible for school education, higher education, and religious education, (Note: The Ministry of Primary and Secondary Education, the Ministry of Higher Education, Science, and Technology and the Ministry of Religious Affairs for Islamic schools) and follows a 6-3-3-4 structure: six years of elementary school, three years each of junior and senior secondary school, and four years of tertiary education.

+Since independence, schools have supported national integration through Indonesian-language instruction, national curricula, and civic education.
+Access to education and school quality vary, particularly between urban and rural areas and among regions with differing levels of development.
+Teacher quality and distribution are also persistent issues.
+Student learning outcomes are also low by OECD benchmarks.
+In PISA 2022, Indonesian 15-year-olds performed below OECD averages in mathematics, reading and science, with most not reaching the minimum proficiency level in each subject.

 Government spending on education accounted for approximately 1.3% of GDP in 2023.
-In 2022, there were 4,481 higher education institutions in the country, including universities, Islamic institutions, and open universities.
-The University of Indonesia, Gadjah Mada University, and the Bandung Institute of Technology are the top three universities in the country, all of which rank within the world's top 300 universities.
+In 2022, Indonesia had 4,481 higher education institutions, including universities, Islamic institutions, service colleges, and open universities.
+The University of Indonesia, Gadjah Mada University, and the Bandung Institute of Technology are among the country's highest-ranked public universities in international rankings.
+Higher education has expanded since 1990 and contributes to better employment, but access, participation, and institutional quality are uneven.

-Issues regarding quality and equity are persistent, particularly urban-rural disparities, inadequate school infrastructure, and a lack of qualified teachers.
-The system also lags behind international benchmarks, such as the Programme for International Student Assessment (PISA), where Indonesian students consistently rank near the bottom in reading, mathematics, and science.
-The higher education sector has been struggling with underfunding, low quality, limited research output and a mismatch between graduates' skills and labour market needs.